maahmed126/PART1/README.md

 # terraform-s3-static-website

+Part 1

+Using terraform, create a S3 bucket to serve a static website through a cloudfront distribution.
+Create an index.html file that prints "Hello World!" and upload it to the root of the S3 bucket.
+The S3 bucket should have a restrictive bucket policy that only allows the Cloudfront distribution to read objects present in it.
+Also create an error page that prints "Page not available".
+You can choose to write the terraform code from scratch or reuse the public terraform modules available for these resources.

+SOLUTION:

 Terraform for hosting a secure static website hosted on AWS using S3.

 The terraform will set up the following components: